Bike parking and repair stations

 • Select “Open door” and wait for approximately 30 seconds.

-• Store your bike by laying your mobile device flat on the lock for 5 seconds to unlock it.
+• Store your bike by laying your mobile device flat on the lock, directly in the NFC sensor area, for 5 seconds to unlock it.
 The door will lock automatically after 8 seconds or as soon as the door closes.

 • Retrieve your bike by following the previous step to unlock.